CaptainRich/book-search/Refactoring_Steps.md

 3.2) Add the mutation CRUD operations to \schemas\resolvers.js.

-3.1) CD to the \server directory and "npm run watch" to make sure the backend server can start without errors.
+3.3) CD to the \server directory and "npm run watch" to make sure the backend server can start without errors.

 4.0) Setup the front-end specifications.
-Begin by copying \src\utils\queries.js and mutations.js from 'deep-thoughts' and place them in \src\utils of 'book-search'.
+Begin by copying \client\src\utils\queries.js and mutations.js from 'deep-thoughts' and place them in \src\utils of 'book-search'.

+4.1) Update 'queries.js' and 'mutations.js' in accordance with the hints and typeDefs/resolvers.
+(The 'removeBook' mutation will need some work.)

+4.2) CD to the \client directory and 'npm start' to make sure the front end client can run without errors.